kalecodes/weather-dashboard/README.md

 # Weather Dashboard

 ## Purpose
-The purpose of this project is to create an application that allows users to view weather information for a specified.
-Searching by city name results in the current weather as well as a 5-day forecast for that city.
+The purpose of this project is to create an application that allows users to view current and future weather information for a specified city/cities to help users plan trips accordingly.

 ## Application Detials